odoo/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 Types of accounting
 -------------------

-Accounting entries will depend on the accounting mode: *Continental* or *Anglo-Saxon*.
+Accounting entries will depend on the accounting mode: *Anglo-Saxon* or *Continental*.

 .. tip::
    Verify the accounting mode by activating the :ref:`developer-mode` and navigating to